Franz Xaver Gruber: "Silent Night"

 In 1816 he took on the additional responsibilities of organist and choirmaster at the Nikolauskirche in the neighboring village of Oberndorf.

 Together with Joseph Mohr, a Catholic priest who wrote the original German lyrics, Gruber composed the music for the Christmas carol Silent Night.
 On Christmas Eve of 1818, Mohr, an assistant priest at the Nikolauskirche, showed Gruber a six-stanza poem he had written in 1816.
 He asked Gruber to set the poem to music.
 The organ was in fine condition but a yearly tradition of sharing a new carol continued.
 The two men sang Stille Nacht for the first time at Christmas Mass in St Nicholas Church while Mohr played guitar and the choir repeated the last two lines of each verse.
-For a long time, many thought that Silent Night was written by Haydn, Mozart or Beethoven.
+For a long time, many thought that Silent Night was written by Haydn, Mozart or Schubert.

 In later years, Gruber composed additional arrangements of the carol for organ and for organ with orchestra, as well as scores of other carols and masses, many of which are still in print and sung today in Austrian churches.

 Family

-Gruber was the son of Joseph Gruber (1761-1821) and Anna Gruber (1766-1825).
-He was married three times: first to Elizabeth Tischinger (1781-1825), then to Maria Breitfuss (1806-1841) and finally to Katharina Wimmer (1842-1873).
-He had two sons with his second wife: Felix (1823-1868) and Franz (1827-1917).
+Gruber was the son of Joseph Gruber (1761–1821) and Anna Gruber (1766–1825).
+He was married three times: first to Elizabeth Tischinger (1781–1825), then to Maria Breitfuss (1806–1841) and finally to Katharina Wimmer (1842–1873).
+He had two sons with his second wife: Felix (1823–1868) and Franz (1827–1917).